coltonbooth/CoreChainDB/docs/root/source/installation/api/websocket-event-stream-api.rst

 .. note::

-    Transactions in BigchainDB are committed in batches ("blocks") and will, therefore, be streamed in batches.
+    Transactions in corechaindb are committed in batches ("blocks") and will, therefore, be streamed in batches.